hackers-pub/hackerspub/README.md

 Hackers' Pub
 ============

+> [!NOTE]
+> Hackers' Pub is currently heavily under development, and it is invite-only.
+> If you want to sign up, please contact the author via fediverse:
+> [@hongminhee@hollo.social].

 Hackers' Pub is an ActivityPub-enabled social network for hackers.
 You can think of it as a federated version of DEV Community (또는 연합판 velog, または連合できるQiita) with a Mastodon-like timeline.